-Members of the Scientific Computing Group develop new and efficient numerical algorithms, techniques, and methodologies for solving scientific problems on high-performance computing systems.
+Members of the Scientific Computing Group develop new and efficient numerical algorithms, techniques, and methodologies for solving scientific problems on high performance computing (HPC) systems.
 Our research is in a spectrum of areas of vital interest to LLNL, and we work in close collaboration with Laboratory programs, other groups within CASC, and other national laboratories and universities.
 Application areas of current interest/expertise include climate modeling, subsurface flow modeling, mathematical and computational biology, power grid simulation, computational fluid dynamics, transport models, first-principles molecular dynamics, and plasma modeling for both ICF and magnetic fusion.
-We actively investigate, apply, and develop new methods in multi-physics and multi-scale modeling, mathematical optimization, structured adaptive mesh refinement, ALE-AMR techniques, high-order discretizations, nonlinear systems and solvers, and variable precision computing.
+We actively investigate, apply, and develop new methods in multi-physics and multi-scale modeling, mathematical optimization, time integration, scientific machine learning and reduced order modeling, nonlinear systems and solvers, and variable precision computing.

-To learn more about what we do, we invite you to look at some of the current projects to which our group members contribute: climate modeling, linear scaling electronic structure calculations, Structured Adaptive Mesh Refinement (SAMRAI), SUNDIALS time integrators and nonlinear solvers, the Edge Simulation Laboratory, and the Variable Precision Computing Project.
+To learn more about what we do, we invite you to look at some of the current projects to which our group members contribute: climate modeling, SUNDIALS time integrators and nonlinear solvers, libROM reduced order model toolbox, DOE’s Advanced Grid Modeling Program and the Exascale Computing Project.

-Debojyoti Ghosh: numerical methods for hyperbolic partial differential equations, finite-difference and finite-volume methods, implicit-explicit time integration, compressible flows, scalable algorithms
+Debojyoti Ghosh: numerical methods for hyperbolic PDEs, finite difference and finite volume methods, implicit-explicit time integration, compressible flows, scalable algorithms

-Christopher Vogl: numerical methods for partial differential equations, adaptive mesh refinement, level set methods, lipid bi-layer vesicle modeling, tsunami simulation
+Christopher Vogl: numerical methods for PDEs, adaptive mesh refinement, level set methods, lipid bi-layer vesicle modeling, tsunami simulation

-Carol Woodward: nonlinear solvers, implicit PDE methods, verification, parallel computing, flow through porous media, numerical error estimation
+Carol Woodward: nonlinear solvers, time integration methods, implicit PDE methods, verification, parallel computing, flow through porous media, numerical error estimation